 - All cities and incorporated villages in the region are designated Act 51 road agencies that receive state and federal funding.
 These communities are also in a unique position to have direct responsibility for both transportation and land use.
 They often also administer local funds, primarily for operation and maintenance, to manage the road system within their borders.
 Road improvement projects on city or village major streets are eligible for state and federal funding, but must go through either the Rural Task Force process for villages or the Small Urban Program for cities.
 The nomination process for major street improvement projects varies by community and may include staff recommendations or official action by the City or Village Commissions or Councils.
-For local road projects that are not county primary roads or city/ village main streets, County Road Commissions and townships can cooperate to fund road improvements.
-Often, property owners along the proposed improvement road are assessed a fee, but the costs borne by the property owners cannot exceed 50% of the total project cost. - County road commissions are independent agencies that are generally appointed by elected county boards, although they are elected by voters in Benzie, Leelanau and Missaukee Counties.
+For local road projects that are not county primary roads or city/village main streets, County Road Commissions and townships can cooperate to fund road improvements.
+Often, property owners along the proposed improvement road are assessed a fee, but the costs borne by the property owners cannot exceed 50% of the total project cost. - independent agencies that are generally appointed by elected county boards, although they are elected by voters in Benzie, Leelanau and Missaukee Counties.
 Road commissions are designated Act 51 agencies which are responsible for most roads in the region, and have purview over projects which are funded by local millages and in cooperation with townships.
-Projects that receive federal and/ or state funding are defined by the Rural Task Force process.
+Projects that receive federal and/